Expertime/exp-travel-agent-ai/README.md

 ### Prerequisites

 - An Azure subscription
-- Python 3.7 or later
+- Python 3.10 or later (for running locally)
-- Azure Cognitive Services API keys

 ### Installation